MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 The packager needs to encrypt the content.
 Any encryption format that uses AES-128 keys used in CTR mode or CBC mode is allowed by the Compliance Rules.

 MP4-based formats are recommended.
-CMAF is the preferred MP4-based format for PlayReady Clients, Windows 10 and the Xbox One.
+CMAF is the preferred MP4-based format for PlayReady Clients, Windows 10, and Xbox One.

-Microsoft supports the two common encryption schemes which have broad industry acceptance– the ‘cbcs’ AES-CBC and ‘cenc’ AES-CTR protection schemes.
+Microsoft supports the two common encryption schemes which have broad industry acceptance &mdash; the ‘cbcs’ AES-CBC and ‘cenc’ AES-CTR protection schemes.
 See [*ISO/IEC FDIS 23001-7:2016 “Information technology – MPEG systems technologies – Part 7: Common encryption in ISO base media file format files”*](https://www.iso.org/standard/68042.html)

 For more information, see [Content Encryption and Delivery](content-packaging-and-delivery.md)

-## Inserting a PlayReady Header into the content
+## Inserting a PlayReady Header in the content

-The packager needs to insert the PlayReady Header it has generated into the content.
+The packager needs to insert the PlayReady Header it has generated in the content.
 It is typically inserted either in the header of the content files, or in the manifest of streaming assets.

-This header includes default values for information that is needed by a PlayReady client to request a license for this particular content piece.
+This header includes default values for information that are needed by a PlayReady client to request a license for this particular content piece.
-For example, a PlayReady client needs to know what Key IDs (KIDs) are used in the asset, so it can request for the key values.
+For example, a PlayReady client needs to know what Key IDs (KIDs) are used in the asset so it can request the key values.
 It also needs to know the address of a license server that will deliver this license.
 It optionally needs to know which webpage to render to the user in case a license request is declined by the license server (the user may be directed to a payment page).

 Here is an example of a PlayReady Header
 ```xml